Temple Hills Office

 The most common cause of bunion deformities is believed to be a combination of hereditary tendencies and biomechanical imbalances.
 For example, excessive pronation, commonly referred to as flat-feet, places excessive stress on the inside of the big toe during toe-off forcing it into a valgus direction toward the smaller toes.
 As the bunion develops, the head of the metatarsal bone enlarges, becomes more prominent, and is irritated by the shoe.
 This can be demonstrated with the hand by holding the palm flat against a table and slowly bending the hand and watching the knuckles become more prominent.

 The first choice in the treatment of bunion deformities is to discover them early in life so a conservative, mechanical approach may be used.
-This may include orthotics or a minimally invasive flatfoot correction, which will be discussed in a later issue.
+This may include orthotics or a minimally invasive flatfoot correction.
 However, once the great toe is deviated and the metatarsal bone becomes prominent enough to be symptomatic in shoes, the only permanent cure is surgical correction, which in the majority of the cases can be done through the minimally invasive technique.